Discovering weird new species in the open ocean

 Marine biologists use specialized equipment to find the open ocean's unique invertebrates.
 Remotely operated vehicles, essentially robots controlled from ocean-going ships, provide a view of the mysterious world of suspended life.
 Using video cameras, water sensors and unique collection equipment, zoologists catalogue and capture examples of organisms never before named.
 Some of these organisms rewrite what we know about the intricate web of ocean biodiversity.

-Find out more by joining us on Thursday, March 26, 2015, for a Smithsonian Science How live webcast titled Ocean Biodiversity - Discovering Marine Invertebrates.
-It airs at 11 a.m. and 2 p.m.
-EDT on the Q?rius website.
-Dr. Karen Osborn, an invertebrate zoologist at the National Museum of Natural History, will appear live to discuss and answer questions.
+Find out more by watching this Smithsonian Science How webcast titled Ocean Biodiversity - Discovering Marine Invertebrates.
+It is on the Q?rius website.
+On the webcast is Dr. Karen Osborn, an invertebrate zoologist at the National Museum of Natural History.
 Get teaching resources to support your webcast experience.